DIY Turtle Basking Area

 Additional Equipment and Resources

-I’ve had a few people asking me about my lighting rig, so I just wanted to add that in here.
+I’ve had a few people asking me about my lighting rig and other equipment for our red-eared slider, so I just wanted to take a moment to share that below.

 I wanted something safe for the top of our DIY Turtle Basking Area that could safely support our lights without blocking too much UVB.
 I settled on a stainless steel oven rack.
 It was a complicated find for us because of the width of our Basking Area.
 If your Basking Box is less than 24″ wide, it should be much easier to find an affordable stainless steel rack for your needs.
 I used binder clips to secure the rack to the top of the Basking Area walls, and I even created a little fence around the binder clips just so they couldn’t accidentally shift.